oneamitj/pytesser/README.md

 Dependencies:
 =============
-PIL is required to work with images in memory.
-This version of PyTesser has been tested with Python 3.4 in Windows 10.
+- PIL is required to work with images in memory.
 >https://pypi.python.org/pypi/Pillow/
+- This version of PyTesser has been tested with Python 3.4 in Windows 10 and Ubuntu 14.04 LTS.
+- For Linux:
+	+ Add executable permission to all .exe file `chmod +x dlltest.exe tesseract.exe`
+	+ Install wine `sudo apt-get install wine`
+	+ Execute `winetricks  mfc42`

 Installation: